-A few drawbacks were thrown out to begin with as simply par for the course, so to speak.
+A few drawbacks were thrown out, to begin with as simply par for the course.
 Will you get an errant tee shot in your window?
-Probably not, so spending time worrying about such an eventuality is likely not a good use of your time.
-Similarly, worrying about people hacking away at your back yard should a ball make it in is likely not a good use of your time either.
-A ball in your yard will likely be chalked up to a lost ball and forgotten on most courses.
+Probably not, so spending time worrying about such an eventuality is not a beneficial use of your time.
+Similarly, worrying about people hacking away at your backyard should a ball make it in is not an effective use of your time either.
+A ball in your yard will be chalked up to a lost ball and forgotten on most courses.
 There are, however, a few drawbacks.

 The Most Trafficked Back Yard in Town

 The most obvious drawback to living on a golf course is the constant activity behind your home if you live directly on a fairway or green.
 There are busy parts of every neighborhood, but few involve golf carts and a steady stream of people as early as 5 a.m. on every possible day the weather allows it.
 Indeed, an investment in good blinds and curtains is a sound one for someone whose windows constantly face onlookers.

 While this is not a major knock against living on a golf course, having your backyard act as a backdrop for sport on a course likely to see a lot of use is something not everyone wants to be a part of.
 Having toys strewn about the yard or not having it manicured to the point of the neighbors will likely draw the eye of some and while that is certainly not an earth-shattering dilemma, it is a concern for some who don’t want to have as many eyeballs on their home as a golf course provides.